 Surface Water Management District

-Another option is for townships to join the Summit County Surface Water Management District.
-The Summit County Surface Water Management District (SWMD) is an opt-in stormwater improvement program that functions as a utility.
+To address the above issues and satifsy EPA requirements, townships are now part of the Summit County Surface Water Management District.
+The Summit County Surface Water Management District (SWMD) is a stormwater improvement program that functions as a utility.
 The program is available to any community in Summit County.
-The SWMD was created in 2017 in order to aid local communities in their efforts to address stormwater problems.
-Bath Township joined the district in 2018.
+The SWMD was created in 2017 in order to aid local communities in their efforts to address stormwater problems and expanded in 2022.
 The Surface Water Management District can fund those designs and, depending on the wishes of the community, can even fund the construction and maintenance of the ditch improvement.
-Communities that join the SWMD have a good deal of input in the administrative decisions of the SWMD.
-Any money collected in a community is guaranteed by ordinance to only be spent in a way that benefits that community.
-In addition, we appoint a Surface Water Advisory Committee made up of township officials and residents to decide on expenses and priority projects.
+Communities in the SWMD have a good deal of input in the administrative decisions of the SWMD and we appoint a Surface Water Advisory Committee made up of township officials and residents to decide on expenses and priority projects.
+Residents and township officials can submit a drainage concern via the online form below.